MITIBMxGraph/SALIENT/README.md

 ![Illustration of mini-batch progress per training epoch](docs/figs/system.png)

+> **UPDATE:** SALIENT has a successor [SALIENT++](https://github.com/MITIBMxGraph/SALIENT_plusplus), which distributes the node feature matrix across machines.
+SALIENT does not rely on graph partitioning tools if the main memory can store the entire matrix.

 ## Setup and Example Usage

 SALIENT can be run on a machine with one or multiple GPUs or on a GPU cluster.